ABC Records: ABC-Paramount Records

 Danny & the Juniors.
-Am-Paramount Records in May 1958 debut the Apt subsidiary label with its first million-selling single, "Little Star" by the Elegants, released the same month.
+Am-Paramount Records in May 1958 debuted the Apt subsidiary label with its first million-selling single, "Little Star" by the Elegants, released the same month.

 Chancellor Records had Am-Par Record Corporation handle its distribution starting in 1957 and started a trend.
-Chancellor had its first million-selling single in October 1958 with Lloyd Price's "Stagger Lee".

 Am-Par purchased Grand Award Records including the newly formed Command Records label, in 1959.
 The company started a second label for jazz, Impulse!
 Records, in November 1960.
 Impulse released its first four records in January 1961.

 The company had artists that earned three Grammy Awards in 1960.
 While in January 1961, the company purchased Westminster Records, a classical label.
 Thus Am-Par Record had a label for each music genre.

 Am-Par Record Corporation was renamed to ABC-Paramount Records, Inc. on December 7, 1961.
 The company opened a Los Angeles office in January 1962.
 Ray Charles formed Tangerine Records in March 1962 and arranged for ABC-Paramount to distribute Tangerine's records.
 The company formed Jet Record Distributors based in Long Island City, N.Y. as its local distributor.
 Also in 1962, the company had acquired Music Guild label and library for Westminster Records.

 In 1965, Clark was promoted to vice-president in charge of AB-PT's non-broadcast operations.
 National sales manager Larry Newton was named ABC-Paramount president.
 On January 4, 1965, vice-president in charge of sales Larry Newton was promoted to president of ABC-Paramount Records.
 The previous president, Sam Clark was promoted to director of theater operations for American Broadcasting-Paramount Theatres.
 Newton's first action as president was to restart Apt Records as a teen-oriented West Coast base label under Irwin Garr.

+Apt Records

+Apt Records was a sub-label from ABC-Paramount Records.
+The label was started in 1958 and released only singles until it was shelved in 1966.
+ABC briefly reactivated Apt twice, in 1969 and 1972, and also used the Apt name on a line of budget-priced 8-track and cassette tapes in 1970.
+The name was derived from ABC-Paramount's parent company, American Broadcasting-Paramount Theatres.